 If you are looking for a healthy, tasty, savory food for the Springtime, this golden hummus recipe may be just what you are looking for.
-I am a huge fan of hummus, and for many great reasons.
-It is fairly easy to make and is extremely versatile, as it can be made with a wide variety of ingredients and flavors.
-This curry hummus is one of my favorite recipes, as it carries some of my most beloved ingredients such as turmeric, cumin, cilantro, coconut water, tahini and fresh lime juice.
-And best of all, it carries a beautiful golden color that makes it look as good as it tastes!
+Hummus is easy to make and is extremely versatile, as it can be made with a wide variety of ingredients and flavors.
+This curry hummus is one of my favorite recipes, as it includes some of my most beloved ingredients such as turmeric, cumin, cilantro, coconut water, tahini, and fresh lime juice.

-As with most of my recipes on this site, this hummus utilizes many digestive spices to help one process the garbanzo beans without any harsh side effects (gas, bloating, etc).
-They also add a lovely flavor and many hidden health benefits.
-The turmeric is a well known blood cleanser, liver strengthener and helps to reduce inflammation in the body.
-The cumin is used to reduce gas and bloating, increase the digestive fire (Agni) and burns away toxins.
-The hing (aka asafoetida) is mainly used for flavor, but is also one of the most potent Vata-reducing, gas-relieving spices in the world of Ayurveda; and as you may find out, it is so potent you really only need a pinch.
+This hummus utilizes many digestive spices to help you process the garbanzo beans without any harsh side effects (gas, bloating, etc).
+These spices also add a lovely flavor and many hidden health benefits.
+The turmeric is a well known blood cleanser, liver strengthener, and helps to reduce inflammation in the body.
+The cumin is used to reduce gas and bloating, increase the digestive fire (Agni), and burns away toxins.
 The cayenne is an optional addition for anyone whose loves a bit of a kick in their hummus (like me!).
-Of course cayenne is well known for its ability to increase the digestion and metabolism, making it a healthy addition for Kapha types (whom tend toward a sluggish digestive fire).
-The cilantro and lime provide some coolness to all of this warmth (as well as some flavor), and the tahini is great for adding a bit of creaminess, while sneaking in essential nutrients such as calcium, zinc and magnesium.
+Of course cayenne is well known for its ability to increase the digestion and metabolism, making it a healthy addition for Kapha types.
+The cilantro and lime provide some coolness to all of this warmth (as well as some flavor), and the tahini is great for adding a bit of creaminess, while sneaking in essential nutrients such as calcium, zinc, and magnesium.
 Phew!

-Before we move on, I must now mention the headliner for this recipe, the mighty garbanzo bean (aka chickpea).
-This bean is a leader in fiber content, including 65-75% of which is insoluble fiber making it exceptionally good for both colon and heart health.
-Garbanzo beans have been linked to lowering LDL levels (“bad cholesterol”), total cholesterol levels and triglycerides.
+Before we move on, I must mention the headliner for this recipe, the mighty garbanzo bean (aka chickpea).
+This bean is a leader in fiber content, including about 75% of which is insoluble fiber making it exceptionally good for both colon and heart health.
+Garbanzo beans have been linked to lowering LDL levels (“bad cholesterol”), total cholesterol levels, and triglycerides.
 Studies have also have shown a correlation with regular garbanzo bean consumption and improvement in sustaining hunger, making this a great snack or meal option for weight loss and weight maintenance.
-Finally, garbanzo beans are an excellent vegetarian source for many vital nutrients such as protein, iron, zinc, manganese, copper, folate, molybdenum, and phosphorus.
+Finally, chickpeas are an excellent vegetarian source for many vital nutrients such as protein, iron, zinc, manganese, copper, folate, molybdenum, and phosphorus.

 - Doshic effect: Vata ↑*, Pitta ↓, Kapha ↓